 The council also heard a proposal to reduce the statewide daily bag limit for muskellunge from two fish to one fish.

 In addition, four lakes owned by the Division of Wildlife would allow access to motorboats greater than 10 horsepower as long as they operate at idle speed.
 These lakes include, Knox Lake in Knox County, Lake La Su An in Williams County, Oxbow Lake in Defiance County, and Rupert Lake in Vinton County.
 Additionally, 10-horsepower motors would now be allowed on Greenfield Lake and Rockmill Lake in Fairfield County.

 Open houses will be held on Sunday, March 2 in each of the state's five wildlife district offices to provide the public an opportunity to view and discuss proposed hunting and trapping regulations with state wildlife officials.
-Directions to the open houses can be obtained by calling 1-800-WILDLIFE or viewed on the Division's Web site.
+Directions to the open houses can be obtained by calling 1-800-WILDLIFE or visiting wildohio.com on the Internet.

 A statewide hearing on all the proposed wildlife rules will be held at 9 a.m. on Thursday, March 6 at the division's District One Office, located at 1500 Dublin Road in Columbus.
 After considering public input, the Ohio Wildlife Council will vote on the proposed rules during its April 2 meeting.

 Roger Knight or Jeff Tyson, Division of Wildlife